 It’s also good to note that there are vegetarian options on the menu.
 The Bean Taco went down a treat on the launch night.
 As did the seasoned fries.

-On the night of the launch I was with Sam, from Sabre Beauty.
+On the night of the launch I was with Sam, from Samantha Nicole Blog.
 Sam was born and grew up in the States, and has fond memories of Taco Bell.
 Her and her Mum raved about the food choices being served up, so if they say it’s good, all that way from home, then it must be.

 More and more fast food restaurants now seem to be taking the equal approach to freshly prepared food is better.
 There’s no more food waiting round on hot plates for someone to order it.
 The food is only being prepared once your order hits the till.